 Will the weather be fine in Barcelona?
-Will people understand what I'm saying?
-Take a look and you'll find the answer to some of the most frequently asked questions before you pack your case.
+What are the local customs?...
+Find the answers to these frequently asked questions before you pack your case.

-Wherever you are in Barcelona, there's always something to see around the neighbourhood or district: jewels of home-grown Catalan architecture, modernisme, and contemporary architecture, markets that are a treat for the senses, treasures of the ancient Roman and medieval city…
+Wherever you are in Barcelona, there's always something to see: jewels of Catalan art nouveau, modernisme, and contemporary architecture, markets that are a treat for the senses, ancient Roman and medieval treasures…

-Barcelona and its metropolitan area have a wide range of public transport options, so that you can get to where you want to go in the city easily and conveniently.
+Barcelona and its metropolitan area offer a wide range of public transport options, so you can get to where you want to go in the city easily and conveniently.

 This month in Barcelona